yonigottesman/yonigottesman.github.io/_posts/2020-11-17-wgan-controllable-generation.markdown

-Conditional GAN architectures such as cGAN learn to generate fake images with a specific condition.
+Conditional GAN architectures such as [cGAN](https://arxiv.org/abs/1411.1784) learn to generate fake images with a specific condition.
 For example the generator can be forced to generate images of people smiling, with or without glasses or with a specific hair color.
 But in order to achieve this, the GAN must be trained alongside with the conditional information.
 What if you are given a fixed trained GAN that was not trained with additional condition information, is it still possible to force the generator to generate images with specific features? according to this paper: [Interpreting the Latent Space of GANs for Semantic Face Editing](https://arxiv.org/abs/1907.10786), YES you can!
 The paper explores how different features are encoded in the latent space and show how by moving around this space you can control the features of a generated fake image.
 In this post I will show how to turn a fixed unconstrained GAN to a controllable GAN just by moving around the latent space in the right direction.

-All the code can be found on my [github](https://github.com/yonigottesman/controllable_generation_gan) and the fixed trained GAN used is  wGAN I implemented  [here](https://github.com/yonigottesman/controllable_generation_gan/blob/main/wgan-gp-celeba.ipynb).
+All the code can be found on my [github](https://github.com/yonigottesman/controllable_generation_gan) and the fixed trained wGAN trained on celeba is implemented  [here](https://github.com/yonigottesman/controllable_generation_gan/blob/main/wgan-gp-celeba.ipynb).

 {% include note.html